-- a) Promoting value for money with probity and accountability; and - b) Advancing Council's economic, social, and environmental policies; and - c) Providing a reasonable opportunity for competitive local businesses that comply with relevant legislation to supply to Council; and - d) Promoting compliance with relevant legislation.
+- a) Promoting value for money with probity and accountability; and - b) Advancing Council's economic, social, and environmental policies; and - c) Providing reasonable opportunity for competitive local business that comply with relevant legislation to supply to Council; and - d) Endorsing where applicable the Queensland Indigenous Procurement Policy; and - e) Promoting compliance with relevant legislation.

-In accordance with Section 198 of the Local Government Regulation 2012, this policy incorporates relevant requirements regarding the procurement of goods and services and the carrying out of sound contracting principles.
+In accordance with Section 198 of the Local Government Regulation 2012, this policy incorporates relevant requirements regarding the procurement of goods and services and the carrying out of the sound contracting principles.